ABOUT

 Early CHILDHOOD

-Born in 1994 in Burbank, California, Kendrick Trejo faced challenges early on, he couldn’t speak until first grade and was later diagnosed with ADHD.
-Teachers insisted he needed medication, but Kendrick and his mother took a different path, determined to prove he could succeed without it.
-Together, they studied late into the night—despite her 4:00 a.m. shifts—and slowly Kendrick closed the gap, eventually earning academic awards throughout elementary and middle school.
+Born in 1994 in Burbank, California, Kendrick Trejo faced challenges early on.
+AS A CHILD, HE WAS NONVERBAL UNTIL first grade and was later diagnosed with ADHD.
+Teachers insisted he needed medication, but Kendrick and his mother took a different ROUTE, determined to prove he could succeed without it.
+Together, they studied late into the night despite her 4:00 a.m. shifts and slowly Kendrick closed the gap, eventually earning academic awards throughout elementary and middle school.

 Art quickly became his outlet and his peace.
 He experimented with oil pastels, played in the middle-school band, and even started his own high school dance crew, “Monster Crew.”
 They performed at Halloween festivals and church youth events, but when the crew shifted into party culture filled with fights and gang activity, Kendrick walked away, unwilling to follow that path.